Hidden Hills Reaches a Historic Milestone

 • July 7, 6 pm, the Planning Commission hears the case.
 The Zoom link will be provided.

-• July 23, 5:30 pm The Board of Commissioners hears the case, in person, at 178 Sams Street, Decatur.
+• NEW DATE AUGUST 13, 5:30 pm The Board of Commissioners hears the case, in person, at 178 Sams Street, Decatur.

 You can also make your opinion matter in this way: